Antony (footballer, born 2000): Youth career

-Senior
+Senior career

-Antony made his debut for the Brazil national football team on 7 October 2021 in a World Cup qualifier against Venezuela.
+Antony made his debut for the Brazil national team on 7 October 2021 in a World Cup qualifier against Venezuela.
 He came on as a substitute in the 77th minute and scored a goal in added time to establish the final score of 3–1 for Brazil.
 On 7 November 2022, he was named in the squad for the 2022 FIFA World Cup.